-The Group has recognised trade receivables amounting to Rs.1, 427 Mn net of impairment provision of Rs.10 Mn as at 31 March 2022.
+The Group has recognized trade receivables amounting to Rs.1, 702 Mn net of impairment provision of Rs.39 Mn as at 31 March 2023.
 Any impairment of significant trade receivable could have material impact on the Group's profitability.

-Recoverability of trade receivables remains one of the most significant judgment made by the management particularly in light of the prevailing uncertain and volatile macro-economic environment and implication of Covid-19 pandemic as at the reporting date.
+Recoverability of trade receivables remains one of the most significant judgment made by the management particularly in light of the prevailing uncertain and volatile macro-economic environment as at the reporting date.